libpixel/libpixel-uploader/README.md

 ## Contributing

-If you wish to contribute, you'll probably need to get the project up and running.
+If you wish to contribute, start by getting the project up and running.
 You'll need a recent version of Node.js.
 After cloning the GitHub repo you'll need to install all the development dependencies with NPM: